PMU State Estimation

 Solution

-To solve the formulated LAV state estimation model, simply execute the following function:
+To solve the formulated LAV state estimation model, call the wrapper function:

 stateEstimation!(analysis)